abiraahmi/DedooseR/README.md

 - Plot raw frequencies or proportions of codes applied to codes, define min frequency to visualize  and/or exclude codes
 - Set a saturation criteria and plot it
 - Plot and play with saturation thresholds
-- Produce code co-occurrence heatmaps
+- Produce and plot code co-occurrence heatmaps

 ### Coming Soon